 Early Childhood Education

-Our bilingual Montessori style preschool program serves 4- to 5-year-olds.
-The Las Manos teachers in El Hato work side by side with the public school teachers to provide an integrated program which meets the requirements of the national curriculum and allows the children freedom to learn and explore independently.
+The bilingual Montessori style preschool program serves 4- to 5-year-olds.
+In 2017, Las Las Manos handed over this program to the El Hato school teachers so they can continue to provide an integrated program which meets the requirements of the national curriculum and allows the children freedom to learn and explore independently.

 We work with the public school to provide a library space equipped with books and materials for the students in the community.
 All of our students have the privilege of borrowing books to take home and have been respecting the books and grateful for this opportunity.